Events in 2022

 Dancing in 2021

-Unfortunately the 2021 Newquay Residential Weekend has had to be cancelled.
+Unfortunately the 2021 Newquay Residential Weekend has had to be postponed.
 The committee has also looked at alternative dates for the 30th anniversary later in 2021, than the planned date of Saturday 15th May.

 Sadly we believe that July and August would still be too soon to be confident of holding an event at an inside venue.
 Later dates in the Autumn and Winter would clash with other events.
 We are therefore, reluctantly postponing the 30th anniversary until the 14th May 2022.
 We are hoping to run the Newquay Residential Weekend during March 2022.
 The proposed dates are still to be confirmed.